 2) Product-level differentiation strategy –

-Observed in many industries, Differentiation strategy can be executed at product level too.
+Observed in many industries, Differentiation strategy can be executed at product level too which is known as Product differentiation.
 Taking an example of the tourism industry, tour packages of all companies are different and the tour package might have its own differentiating factors.
 Some might be giving international tours whereas others will be giving national and regional tours only.
 Thus, by incorporating product differentiation strategy at product level, the brands can use differentiation strategy themselves from competitors in the eyes of the customer.

 The most used form of differentiation strategy is price differentiation.
 In the above example of tour packages, some brands might give the luxury package whereas other brands might give a cheap and affordable pricing.
 Mobile handset companies like Samsung and apple target the cream segment whereas companies like Micromax and Xolo target the price sensitive segment.
 Price segmentation is the biggest Differentiation weapon in the hands of marketers.